Mutations

 Both hooks and HOCs are based on Apollo useMutation hook and thus have a similar API and behaviour.

-useCreate and withCreate
+useCreate and withCreateβ

 Both take the following options:

-• fragment: specifies the data to ask for as a return value.
+collection: the collection to operate on.fragment: specifies the data to ask for as a return value.mutationOptions: option object passed down to the underlying ApollouseMutationhook

 The HOC passes on a createMovie (or createPost, createUser, etc.) function to the wrapped component, which takes a single document argument.